 2. A deep learning research platform that provides maximum flexibility and speed

-PyTorch, similar to Python, focuses on the ease of use and makes it possible for even users with very basic programming knowledge to use Deep Learning in their projects.
+PyTorch, similar to Python, focuses on ease of use and makes it possible for even users with very basic programming knowledge to use Deep Learning in their projects.
 This also makes it the perfect “first deep learning library to learn“, if you don’t know one already.

-An ideal deep learning library should be easy to learn and use, flexible enough to be used in various applications, efficient so that we can deal with huge real-life datasets and accurate enough to provide correct results even in presence of uncertainty in input data.
+An ideal deep learning library should be easy to learn and use, flexible enough to be used in various applications, efficient so that we can deal with huge real-life datasets and accurate enough to provide correct results even in the presence of uncertainty in input data.

 Overview of the PyTorch Library